hotosm/fAIr/Readme.md

 ### Commercial TMS Notice

-- If you are using a **commercial TMS** (Tile Map Service) with your own token, please be aware that **fAIr will download , store and derive information from** the tiles for your specified area.
+- If you are using a **commercial TMS** (Tile Map Service) with your own token, please be aware that **fAIr will download , store and derive information from** the tiles for your specified training area.
+However for inference the image tiles wont be stored , they will be cached and removed after the prediction !
 - These tiles may be **published as part of the training process** and made available to others.
+For inference : Only the results are stored , area where predictions are made and the source imagery used , Not the tiles as tiles are cached

 You _must_ verify that imagery provider's license is compatible with fAIr’s intended use.